EvilLord666/TechDemo/readme.txt

 Client — an entity that is capable of obtaining access tokens from authorization servers

 Spring:
-@EnableResourceServer configures component as entity that can obtain access_token (in my final case it External Identity Server = OpenAm)
+@EnableResourceServer configures component as entity that can obtain access_token (in my final case it External Identity Server = KeyCloak or OpenAm)
 @EnableOAuth2Sso makes application an OAuth2 client
 ############################################################################################################################################
 #################################################### INTERNAL OAUTH2 SECTION ###############################################################